Skip to navigation Skip to content

 DVA Disability Pension

-DVA Disability Pension is not an income support payment and it is not means tested.
+DVA Disability Pension is not an income support payment and is not means tested.
 Recipients are treated as self-funded retirees unless they also receive an income support payment from Services Australia or DVA.

 DVA provides income assessments for aged care purposes for their income support customers and the DVA Disability Pension and DVA War Widows Pension customers who have qualifying service.